imhoffd/jquery-textrange/README.md

 ### 'set'

 You can use this method to set the starting and ending locations of the selected text in an element.

-It works much like [PHP's substr()](http://php.net/manual/en/function.substr.php) and [Ruby's String#slice](http://ruby-doc.org/core-2.0/String.html#method-i-slice), so if you're familiar with one of those, it should be a breeze!
+It works much like [PHP's
+substr()](https://secure.php.net/manual/en/function.substr.php), so if you're familiar with that, it should be a breeze!
 Here are some examples, anyway.

 For the following examples, let's say `input[name="example"]` contains the text `abcdef`.

 ```javascript
 $('input[name="example"]').textrange('set'); // selects "abcdef" (select all)